ITU-BDSA23-GROUP19/Chirp/docs/report.md

 ![Illustration of the project board.](images/ProjectBoard.png)

 The tasks that are still unresolved is handling the proper redirection when following/unfollowing a user.
 This has been discussed in the Missing Features & Bugs chapter under the Improper Redirects section.
-The Playwright issue was made before the decision to, due to the time until deadline, simply use integration tests instead.
+The remaining issues are features also highlighted in the Missing Features & Bugs chapter.

 ![Illustration of the issue workflow.](images/IssueWorkflow.png)